alvelvis/Interrogat-rio/README.md

 2) Once you have enabled Windows Subsystem for Linux, double-click `Interrogatório.bat` again and it will guide you on how to install Ubuntu.

 3) After Ubuntu is installed, double-click `Interrogatório.bat` and it will configure Ubuntu and install Interrogatório.
 Please note that while installing Ubuntu it will ask you for a new username and password: take note on the password you choose because you will need it when installing Interrogatório.
-Tip: passwords on Ubuntu are invisible instead of being shown as asterysks ***.
+Tip¹: passwords on Ubuntu are invisible instead of being shown as asterysks \*\*\*.
+Tip²: When installing Interrogat-rio, it might have to update Ubuntu, process which will ask you to type "Y" (and press Enter) for YES for proceeding.

 4) Double-click `Interrogatório.bat` whenever you want to start the software.
 Reload the page if the browser is open before the software started.